bath-bcss/Technical-Labs/docs/Unix_Shell.md

 The command can fall into a few categories:

-1. **Internal commands** - Certain commands fall into the remit of the operating system, like managing the file system.
-These commands are managed by the OS 'kernel' and don't rely on any executables.
+1. **Internal commands** - Certain commands are build into the shell.
+The shell directly interacts with the OS and no other executables are required.
 2. **Included commands** - Some executables come included with and are considered part of the operating system.
 3. **External commands** - Executables the user has installed.